siddhesh-sakhalkar/SakhalkarLab/index.md

 {% capture text %}

 Key areas of interest include: (1) Scientific Machine Learning for Engineering Simulations, (2) Structural Mechanics and Dynamics, with a focus on System Identification, Design Optimization and Uncertainty Quantification, (3) Fluid Mechanics and Fluid-Structure Interactions, particularly at the micro- and nanoscale.
-Learn more about our ongoing research projects here.

 {%
   include button.html